learnk8s/learnk8s.io/src/k8bit/content.md

 In other words, every time you use the `watch=1` query string, you can expect:

-1. The request to hang.
+1. The request stays open.
 1. An update every time a Pod is added, deleted or modified.

 If you recall, that's precisely the output from `kubectl get pods --watch`.